 Most of the pop-culture touchstones are amusing.
 Yet the saturation in self-awareness weighs down a narrative that raises some very interesting points about science, politics, and the nature of reality.
 What does it mean to live in a near utopia?
 What will politicians do to foment fear?
 How many universes are there, anyway?
 What are human beings truly capable of?
 Do we create our own reality?
 Is society already too narcotized with happy pills and fear?
 Dig beneath the glossy superhero layer, and there are some very real issues at play.
 It left me with the impression that some of that glossy veneer is in place so as not to scare off the normals.

 I’m not disappointed that I read it, but I’m not completely satisfied with Vs. Reality, either.
-It’s a fun read that left me waiting for a more direct exploration of the issues it only dances around.
+Although I am glad I read it I think I would have rather spent my time playing casino Arizona at EasyMobileCasino.com.
+Don’t get me wrong it’s a fun read but it left me waiting for a more direct exploration of the issues it only dances around.
 With a little more character development and either a full commitment to meta-fiction or a less self-referential tone, this could be a “series to watch”.

 Need some excellent summer reading, Nerd-Babes?